lynnfaraday/aresmush.com/tutorials/code/error-checkers.md

     end

 {% tip %}
 You can have some args be required and others not; just change which ones appear in the required_args list.
-If none are required, you may omit  <code>required_args</code>  entirely.
+If none are required, you may omit  `required_args`  entirely.
 {% endtip %}

 ### Login Checker